-m) It is our view that to observe the principles of natural justice and to act fairly requires that the JHAG application and the Dawn/ASDA application for a foodstore at West Mains Road should be considered at the same Committee.
+m) It is our view that to observe the principles of natural justice and to act fairly requires that the JHAG Ltd. application and the Dawn / Asda application for a foodstore at West Mains Road should be considered at the same Committee.
 Failure to do so may result in a legal challenge.
+Objections have also been raised by Ediston Properties who have applied for Planning Permission in Principle for a superstore at Atholl House, East Kilbride (EK/10/0267) and have raised concerns that that this application should also be considered together with the JHAG Ltd. application.

-Response: The existence of the DAWN/ASDA application is a material consideration in dealing with the JHAG proposal.
-However, the Council is not obliged legally to hear two 'competing' applications at the same Committee but it has to act reasonably in dealing with the request to conjoin consideration of the two planning applications.
+Response: The existence of the Dawn /Asda application and the Ediston Opportunities application are material considerations in dealing with the JHAG Ltd. proposal.
+However the Council is not obliged legally to hear two or three competing applications at the same time but has to act reasonably in dealing with the request to conjoin consideration of the planning applications.